raspberrypilearning/pixel-pet/worksheet.md

 ## Shake to trigger action

-It's time to use the Sense HATs movement sensors, in particular its `accelerometer` to trigger the walking function to make the project more interactive.
+It's time to use the Sense HAT's movement sensors, in particular its `accelerometer` to trigger the walking function to make the project more interactive.

 1. Underneath your walking function but above the functionc all line of `walking()` type: